Why How You Pack Matters as Much as What You Pack

 When to Start Packing

-Leave the following until last:
+Leave these until last:

 - Bedding and towels — pack the morning of the move